 If an individual has a Medicare Advantage plan, they receive the same cover as someone with original Medicare parts A and B.

 Medicare has specific rules about DME coverage.
-A person must have a diagnosis that qualifies them for a nebulizer, while a doctor must provide a signed prescription for the nebulizer and its medications.
-The doctor must also confirm that the device is medically necessary and that the individual will use it in their home.
+A person must have a diagnosis that qualifies them for a nebulizer, while a doctor must provide a signed prescription for it and its medications.
+The doctor must also confirm that the device is medically necessary and that the individual will use it at home.

 Upon receipt of evidence, Medicare also covers replacement costs if a nebulizer is lost, damaged, or stolen.